There are many different types of novels, and you need to know from the start which category to specialize in. Why? Because writing is a business.

 As a keen reader, you’re probably already familiar with the three categories, so I’ve only included a thumbnail sketch of each one below.
 To learn more about any of the categories, click on the links (then hit the back button to return here when you’re done).

-- Genre fiction is the most popular variety of fiction.
-It can be divided into categories such as mysteries, thrillers, and romances.
+Genre fiction is the most popular variety of fiction.
+It’s divided into categories such as mysteries, thrillers, and romances.
 If you decide to write genre fiction, you need to be aware that each category will have a particular set of rules (or conventions) that you, the writer, will need to more or less follow in order to satisfy the fans of that category.

 The Two Types of Novels That Matter